Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Self-separated missingness models

 This expression is deduced (see the Appendix) from \cite{nabi2023TestabilityGoodnessFit} and \cite{malinsky2022SemiparametricInferenceNonmonotone}.
 A test of this condition is offered in \cite{nabi2023TestabilityGoodnessFit}.

-\subsubsection{Models S5 and S6}
+\subsubsection{Models S4 and S5}

-Models S5 and S6 apply to the \textit{delayed} and \textit{reverse} settings, respectively (see B-S5 and D-S6 in Figure~\ref{fig:separated}).
-S5 involves $\Ry$-$M$ separation (like S2); S6 involves $\Rm$-$Y$ separation (like S1).
-In S5 the missing indicators do not share unobserved causes with any other variables; in S6 $\Ry$ can share unobserved causes with $M$.
+These models apply to the \textit{delayed} and \textit{reverse} settings, respectively (see B-S4 and D-S5 in Fig.~\ref{fig:separated}).
+S4 involves $R_Y$-$M$ separation (like S2); S5 involves $R_M$-$Y$ separation (like S1).
+In S4 the missing indicators do not share unobserved causes with any other variables; in S5 $R_Y$ can share unobserved causes with $M$.
 The two model assumptions mirror each other.

-\paragraph{Assumption S5:}
+\paragraph*{Assumption S4:}

-\paragraph{Assumption S6:}
+\paragraph*{Assumption S5:}

-\paragraph{Identification.} Under S5, $g$ simplifies to $\mfrac{\P(\Rm=1\mid X,A)}{\P(\Rm=1\mid X,A,Y)}$, so we need to identify the denominator response probability (or its inverse).
-This is achieved using one of the \textit{odds-tilting} techniques explained shortly under~\ref{ssec:tilt-the-odds}.
+\paragraph*{Identification.} Under S4, $g=\mfrac{\P(R_M=1\mid X,A)}{\P(R_M=1\mid X,A,Y)}$, so we need to identify the denominator response probability (or its inverse).
+This is achieved using one of the \textit{odds-tilting} techniques explained shortly in section~\ref{ssec:tilt-the-odds}.

-Under S6, $\P(Y\mid X,A,M)$ is identified by complete cases.
-To identify $\P(M\mid X,A)$, a simple strategy is to first identify $\P(M,\Ry\mid X,A)$ (by tilting $\P(M,\Ry\mid X,A,\Rm=1)$) then marginalize over $\Ry$.
+Under S5, $\P(Y\mid X,A,M)$ is identified by complete cases.
+To identify $\P(M\mid X,A)$, a simple strategy is to first identify $\P(M,R_Y\mid X,A)$ (by tilting $\P(M,R_Y\mid X,A,R_M=1)$) then marginalize over $R_Y$.